-In addition to routine tests and other measures of achievement, students at certain grade levels will take state-mandated assessments, such as the STAAR, in the following subjects:
+In addition to routine tests and other measures of achievement, students at certain grade levels are required to take the state assessment, called STAAR, in the following subjects:

-Mathematics, annually in grades 3-8
+- Mathematics, annually in grades 3-8

-Reading, annually in grades 3-8
+- Reading, annually in grades 3-8

-Writing, including spelling and grammar, in grades 4 and 7
+- Writing, including spelling and grammar, in grades 4 and 7

-Science in grades 5 and 8
+- Science in grades 5 and 8

-Social Studies in grade 8
+- Social Studies in grade 8

 Successful performance on the reading and math assessments in grades 5 and 8 is required by law, unless the student is enrolled in a reading or math course intended for students above the student's current grade level, in order for the student to be promoted to the next grade level.
-See Promotion and Retention on page 60 for additional information.
+[See Promotion and Retention on page 85 for additional information.]